 I want to buy your book!
 Can I buy it directly from you?

 Thank you so much!
 Jessica and I are excited and honored by your support.
-We will have a few copies available directly through us, but only at certain live, local events like Studio Tour.
-We just don’t have the space to store a huge inventory of books or the infrastructure to ship books around the world.
+We do have a few copies available directly through us, but only to local buyers who can pick up in person or at one of our events; we’re just not set up to store a huge inventory of books or ship them around the world.
 However, since the book is distributed by Penguin/Random House, that means it’s available wherever books are sold!
 You can find links to various online retailers over at our book page.